Generative Quantum Learning of Joint Probability Distribution Functions: Introduction

-This work is especially relevant as quantum hardware has also been advancing rapidly implying that useful applications of quantum algorithmic advances may not be far off.
+This paper is especially relevant as quantum hardware has also been advancing rapidly implying that useful applications of quantum algorithmic advances may not be far off.
 A variety of noisy intermediate scale quantum (NISQ) computers are now available over the cloud, of which we use the trapped ion quantum processing units (QPU) from IonQ.
-We also use a latest generation QPU at IonQ, not yet available over the cloud, with substantially increased ion lifetime and performance.
-This meaningfully increases the overall fidelity of operations and decreases the amount of time needed for calibration, and makes it possible to run a large number of quantum circuits using the same ions over the course of a few hours.

 The outline of our paper is as follows.
-We begin by introducing the basic concepts of GAN, QGAN and QCBM necessary for this work in Section \ref{sec:QGANQCBM}.
-In Section 3, we introduce copulas and show how they can be learned using maximally entangled quantum states.
-Section 4 gives a brief overview of the quantum hardware used for our experiments.
-In Sections 5 and 6, we devise training routines for our quantum generative models that are implementable on a NISQ device.
+We begin by introducing the basic concepts of GAN, QGAN and QCBM necessary for this work in Sec. \ref{sec:QGANQCBM}.
+In Sec. \ref{sec:copulaentanglement}, we introduce copulas and show how they can be learned using maximally entangled quantum states.
+Sec. \ref{sec:hardware} gives a brief overview of the quantum hardware used for our experiments.
+In Secs. \ref{sec:QGAN} and \ref{sec:QCBM}, we devise training routines for our quantum generative models that are implementable on a NISQ device.
 We then demonstrate via numerical simulation and executions on the IonQ QPUs that our generative learning algorithms can learn from empirical data.
-Section 7 compares the performance of our algorithms with a classical GAN of similar number of parameters as well as classical parametric methods, revealing advantages for the quantum methods.
-We argue via communication and computational complexity that our quantum learning algorithms have a computational advantage over classical algorithms for learning joint distributions in Section 8.
-Section 9 provides an overview of future work.
-We present a discussion and conclusion in Section 10.
+Sec. \ref{sec:evaluation} compares the performance of our algorithms with a classical GAN of similar number of parameters as well as classical parametric methods, revealing advantages for the quantum methods.
+We argue via communication and computational complexity that our quantum learning algorithms have a computational advantage over classical algorithms for learning joint distributions in Sec. \ref{sec:advantage}.
+Sec. \ref{sec:future} provides an overview of future work.
+We present a discussion and conclusion in Sec. \ref{sec:conclusion}.